robertsweetman/module_4/mdbook/src/3_data_product.md

 <!-- Understand the specific business problem to be addressed -->

 We want to build a data product that becomes an invaluable bid preparation, analysis and feedback tool.
-Something that allows non-technical users to ask questions about the tenders coming out of the Irish Govt, identify tenders that we maybe should of bid for that didn't and ultimately provides a positive feedback loop that drives further commercial successes.
+Something that allows non-technical users to ask questions about the tenders coming out of the Irish Govt, identify tenders that we maybe should of bid for that didn't and ultimately provides a sales feedback loop that drives further commercial successes.

 ## ETL